 As you determine your marketing goals and how well your agency is achieving them, KPIs have likely come up in the conversation.
-Every digital marketer wants to capitalise on their returns and make the most of their marketing budget.
-KPIs are key in helping you stay on track and analyse the performance of your marketing campaigns.
+Every digital marketer wants to capitalize on their returns and make the most of their marketing budget.
+KPIs are key in helping you stay on track and analyze the performance of your marketing campaigns.
 The question is, are you using your KPIs effectively to guide your marketing strategy and make necessary adjustments for improvement?
 Are you focusing on the here and now or the future?
-These are some of the topics we will explore in this post.
+These are some topics we will explore in this post.
 But let's first discuss why KPIs are so important for the success of any marketing campaign, large or small.

 Whether your client is trying to get more website traffic or increase their social media following, KPIs can help you not only achieve your client's goal, but they can also help you determine how well you achieved that goal.

 For example, your client wants more people to visit their website and become customers and at the same time, increase their website traffic from 30,000 visitors per month to 40,000.
 They want to see these results within one year.
 Your agency is expected to achieve this goal through link building and improved keyword ranking.
 By looking at KPIs like total website traffic, the number of links built, keyword rankings, and most importantly, total website conversion rate, you can see how well your marketing efforts fared in driving the desired results.

 Did your client achieve 40,000 website visitors per month?
 Or did they exceed this goal?
 Were there more visitors turned customers?
 KPIs help answers these questions and help you determine your ROI.
 They can show how much you spent vs. the goals you were able to achieve.